 Canning Crushed Tomatoes with Water Bath Tutorial

-If you’ve never tried to can tomatoes at home or you’ve tried and failed, then this is the video for you.
-I take you through the process of making crushed tomatoes and then walk you through – step-by-step – how to water bath can them so that they can be shelf stable for storing in your pantry.
+If you’ve never tried to can tomatoes at home or you’ve tried and failed, this video is for you.
+I take you through the process of making crushed tomatoes and then walk you through step-by-step how to water bath can them so that they can be shelf-stable for storing in your pantry.

 Subscribe to my channel for more easy recipes

 And while you're visiting my Mary's Nest YouTube channel, be sure to subscribe and click on the notification bell that will let you know each time I upload a new video.

 I look forward to having you join me in my Texas Hill Country Kitchen!Love,

 - 8-9 pounds Tomatoes You will want to have a total of 12 cups of chopped tomatoes.

 - 6-7 tablespoons Bottled lemon juice MUST be bottled lemon juice.
 DO NOT use fresh lemon juice.